 - Write a greeting

-- Include a sentence on why you’re writing
+- Start with a sentence on why you’re writing

 - Present the full name of the person you’re introducing

-- Explain their role and how it is relevant to the reader
+- Explain their role and why it is relevant to the reader

 - Provide information on how they might work together or be helpful for each other